CSCI-5619-Fall-2020/Lecture-4/README.md

 This lecture was based upon content from the [3D User Interfaces Fall 2020](https://github.blairmacintyre.me/3dui-class-f20) course by Blair MacIntyre.

-Source for the UnityGLTF library can be found at: https://github.com/KhronosGroup/UnityGLTF
+Source code for the UnityGLTF library can be found at: https://github.com/KhronosGroup/UnityGLTF

+This lecture used the [Dragonite 3D model](https://clara.io/view/5cf54194-6b42-4d1e-bfc3-4fff1f89287c#) from Clara.io and [RPG Poly Pack - Lite](https://assetstore.unity.com/packages/3d/environments/landscapes/rpg-poly-pack-lite-148410) from the Unity Asset Store.